-Hyundai Recalls 430,000 Cars for Risk of Engine Fires
+Hyundai Recalls 82,000 Electric Cars After Reports of Battery Fires

 Hyundai has issued an auto defect recall for nearly 430,000 small cars because water can enter the antilock brake computer, cause an electrical shock which can potentially lead to an engine fire.
 According to an Associated Press news report, the recall is another in a series of problems that the South Korean automaker and its sister company, Kia, have had with engine fires during the past few years.
 Past problems with engine fires triggered an investigation by the U.S. National Highway Traffic Safety Administration (NHTSA).